saucelabs/sauce-docs/docs/api-testing/how-to-guides/compose-request-body.md

 Let's see how we can do this:

-1. The first thing we have to do is to perform the call which retrieves the data we're using.
+1. The first thing you have to do is to perform the call which retrieves the data you're using.
 Let's consider a **GET** that returns an array of items.

    <img src={useBaseUrl('img/api-fortress/2022/04/how-to-products.png')} alt="GET component"/>